What Are the Warmest Cities in Spain?

 10. Almería – 19.05 °C

 Almería, located in southeastern Andalusia, is the driest city in Europe.
 Its hot semi-arid climate borders on hot desert climate, making it the only such place in continental Europe.
 Curiously, in its recorded weather history, the city never experienced any temperatures below freezing.
-If you want to spend winter in Spain (on the continent) with guaranteed non-freezing temperatures, that’s your best option.
+If you want to spend winter in southern Spain with guaranteed non-freezing temperatures and plenty of winter sun, that’s your best option.

 Average high temperature in January: 16.9 °C